Bangladesh travel guide

 The FCO advise against all but essential travel to the Chittagong Hill Tracts, which comprise the districts of Rangamati, Khagrachari and Bandarban.
 This area doesn’t include Chittagong City, or other parts of Chittagong Division.

 Security in the Chittagong Hill Tracts continues to be a cause for concern.
-In 2010 clashes between rival ethnic groups led to fatalities.
-A gun fight in 2011 between rival political factions resulted in at least 5 deaths.
 There are regular reports of violence and other criminal activities, particularly in the more remote areas.
+On 18 March 2019, a number of election and security officials were killed whilst working on local elections in the Baghicahhari area of northern Rangamati District.
 If you propose to visit the Chittagong Hill Tracts you must give the Bangladesh authorities 10 days’ notice of your travel plans.

 For further information, contact: